A brief report about a tour around

 The city boasts high-rise buildings.
 It also cherishes its historic buildings as well.
 You can find them in the Scheepvaartkwartier (Shipping District), the Wereldmuseum which was the old Yachting Club in the 19th century, the nearby rowing club building De Maas and many more.

 Cruise line passengers building and office; now Hotel New York

 Rotterdam refurbished a former passenger’s terminal building dated back to the heydays of Holland America Line in the 50-ties.
 That was done in the 90-ties and later in the year 2000.
 At the time, daring cruise passengers found themselves close to huge building pits outside on the Wilhelminapier but not anymore.
 Today, one can admire high-rise buildings.
 Examples are the World Port Centre tower designed by senior partner Paul Kalkhoven of Foster + Partners at the top of the pier.
 Further down the pier are high-rise housing and offices.
 A hotel, apartments, and an office building De Rotterdam has been designed by the internationally well-known Rem Koolhaas, founder of Office for Metropolitan Architecture (OMA) is a valuable asset to the pier.
 Renzo Piano’s work has been materialised adjacent to De Rotterdam.

 Out-of-the-ordinary architecture can also be found at the right bank and elsewhere in the city opposite what is called Kop van Zuid.
 Just one remarkable building is the periscope shaped building of the maritime and shipping academy.
 Only 5 car minutes further down is Erasmus Medical Centre, which is part of Erasmus University.

 It is no surprise that film producers have chosen Rotterdam as the backdrop of their movies or adverts.
 Jacky Chan is one of them.
 He had one of his fighting scenes filmed on top of the former Nedlloyd building Willemswerf, and on the Erasmus bridge.

-Today the results of plans are clearly visible at the riverfronts and downtown.
+Today the results of the plans are clearly visible at the riverfronts and downtown.
 Note:

 - Erasmusbrug; the bridge designed by Amsterdam-based architect Ben van Berkel and build by Belgian constructors.
 There are jokes about that.